CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --detail

     This option is used to display the detailed information for each SQL statement.
 Transaction ID, transaction user, and original SQL statements are displayed with the SQL statements for flashback.
+The original SQL statement is not the exact syntax user executed.
+It simply represents the user-executed statement as INSERT/UPDATE/DELETE statements that are executed row-by-row.
+For example, An INSERT … SELECT statement is expressed as multiple INSERT statements.
     If the **--detail** option is not specified, only the SQL statements for flashback is displayed. ::

         cubrid flashback --detail demodb dba.tbl